Riwe-Technologies/Stellar/TECHNICAL_ARCHITECTURE.md

 - breakdown between on-chain settlement state and off-chain treasury execution
 - backend or RPC coordination failure

-Controls in scope for SCF43 include:
+Controls in place to mitigate against such:

 - signer authorization and revocation paths
 - freshness checks and replay protection